rochiecuevas/DS2014PHY/README.md

     </tr>
 </table>

-First, I calculate the Pearson correlation coefficient and determine variable pairs with high coefficients (r > 0.70).
-From these variable pairs,
+First, I calculate the Pearson correlation coefficient and determine the variable pairs with high coefficients (r > 0.70).
+From these variable pairs, I picked variables to be excluded from the analysis.

+Second, I conduct K-means clustering.
+To determine the number of clusters, I used the elbow method (calculating the sum of squared distances per cluster number), the silhouette method, and the dendogram method.
+These methods indicate that a five-cluster solution is the best; hence, the subsequent deep learning neural network algorithm is based on five clusters.

+<a href = "http://neuralnetworksanddeeplearning.com/">Neural networks</a> are programming approaches to learn from observational data by loosely imitating the way the brain's neurons connect and process information. <a href = "http://neuralnetworksanddeeplearning.com/">Deep learning</a>, on the other hand, is a set of techniques for learning within neural networks.
+I used these techniques to classify the samples.

+I divide the samples into a test and a training set.
+Then, the data is scaled so that all variables have values within the same scale.
+The input layer is composed of the 18 variables.
+The hidden layer has 100 units and uses ReLU as the activation function.
+The output layer has five units and softmax as its activation function.

+The deep learning algorithm's performance is evaluated using the DS2014PHY data.